Junghee01/data-science-portfolio/projects/traffic speed prediction_CNN/README.md

 ## 🧠 Summary

-This project investigates CNN-based spatio-temporal learning for traffic speed prediction and evaluates the impact of model depth, temporal input windows, and baseline architectures.
-The results highlight the trade-off between CNN-based feature extraction and simpler fully connected models in urban traffic forecasting.
----

-## 🧠 Summary

 This project provides an empirical study on CNN-based spatio-temporal learning for urban traffic forecasting.
 The results highlight that performance is highly sensitive to architectural depth, temporal context length, and representation design, and demonstrate the trade-offs between deep convolutional architectures and simpler fully connected models in real-world traffic prediction tasks.